 - Cashew contains a lot of protease inhibitors, which can control cancer.

-- Frequent consumption of cashew nuts can strengthen the body, improve the body’s disease resistance, enhance sexual desire, and increase weight.
+- Frequent consumption of cashew nuts can strengthen the body, improve the body’s disease resistance, and increase weight.